 Skyfor encourages all real estate buyers and sellers to proactively become involved in the duties definition.
 Some are mandated when the consumer enters into an agency relationship.
 This option is available to real estate consumers in most states and real estate companies in all 50 states.
 These are called “fiduciary duties” and they are defined slightly differently by state statute, but one duty that is common to all is confidentiality of the client’s information.
 Nearly all licensees also belong to the National Association of REALTORS, which have high standards for the duties expected of a real estate professional, whether they are in an agent or broker capacity.

-The other duties are defined as obedience, loyalty, disclosure, accounting and reasonable care.
+The other duties are defined as obedience, loyalty, disclosure, accounting, and reasonable care.
 A more detailed description of each of these duties may be found at a recent article written by The Balance writer, James Kimmons at https://www.thebalance.com/fiduciary-definition-2866602.

 Many people do not realize that both listing agreement and buyer agency agreements can be customized through a mutual agreement of the parties.
-We recommend that any clause in the agreement, such as specifications on how binding it is, and under what circumstances it can be cancelled, be discussed at length with the agent being interviewed.
+We recommend that any clause in the agreement, such as specifications on how binding it is, and under what circumstances it can be canceled, be discussed at length with the agent being interviewed.
 We encourage consumers to look at drafting a unilateral cancellation clause and making the term of the agreement something that makes sense to both parties.

 Unless the consumer proactively enters into an agency agreement, the circumstance often arises where the state statute or company policy will default to a more neutral transaction or facilitator role to be played by the real estate professional.
 I encourage our readers to take a look at Skyfor’s Youtube channel for some fun videos that explain these roles and how to take control of the real estate buying or selling experience.